 For information regarding voluntary updates to your plan document, i.e. amendments or restatements other than those required due to law changes, click here.

 After-Tax Contributions Contributing to your retirement plan after-tax provides additional benefits.
 Learn more in this article series.
 Automatic Enrollment This feature has gained quite a bit of popularity over the years.
 Here are the basics.
 EligibilityAll of the moving parts can make determining when a new hire is eligible for your 401(k) plan a little complicated.
 We've outlined a way for you to simplify it here.
+Hours of ServiceYou've determined how you want to set up eligibility for your 401(k) plan, but counting hours of service sounds like a nightmare.
+Here's how you can make it easier.
 Profit SharingMany retirement plans are design to include a feature that allows the plan sponsor to make a profit sharing contribution each year.
 Get the details here.
 Profit Sharing - New ComparabilityWant to maintain the same profit sharing contributions you've been making for years, but also give yourself the option to give different amounts to different employees in the future?
 Here's what you need to do.
 Safe Harbor A safe harbor feature can benefit your participants, allow you to contribute more, and provide a free pass on some of the annual compliance requirements.
 This resource page can get you started.

 We’ve addressed a full list of common questions about the who, what, why, and how of Cycle 3 restatements in our FAQ here.
 As we cover additional related questions in our Questions of the Week, we will include them here for a one-stop-Cycle 3-resource shop.
 Have a question we haven’t answered yet?
 Submit it here.